Jump into a 4WD and blaze a trail of your own

 Take a tour

-Or if you still want to hire your own 4WD, but prefer to drive in a group, then tag along with one of the city’s off-roading clubs like Emirates Offroaders and Almost4x4.
-Both organisations have welcoming members who can introduce you to the nitty-gritty of off-roading.
+Prefer to drive in a group? then tag along with one of the city’s off-roading clubs like Emirates Offroaders that have welcoming members who can introduce you to the nitty-gritty of off-roading.

 Once in the car, a good place to acclimate yourself is the Fossil Rock en route to Hatta, on the right side of the Sharjah-Kalba Road (E102), close to Al Malaiha.
 Known as Jebel Malaiha, this large outcrop gets its name from the prehistoric marine fossils found on its slopes.